ConnorChristensen/website-seed/README.md

 # website-seed
-a template organizational strucutre for building websites
+a template organizational structure for building websites